 No, I am still not quiet where I was earlier this year.
 And no, I am not where I want to be.
 But after yesterday, I finally feel like I’m at least headed in the right direction again.
 And for this, I am truly grateful.

-Well, I hope you all had a day where you think you may have finally found some peace!!!
+Well, I hope you all have a day where you feel like you are finally making a comeback!!!